Peter III of Russia: Character

 The classical view of Peter's character is mainly drawn out of the memoirs of his wife and successor.
-She described him as an "idiot" and as a "drunkard from Holstein", also describing her marriage with him with "there is nothing worse than having a child-husband"; even Peter's idol, Frederick the Great mentioned of him by saying "he allowed himself to be dethroned like a child sent off to bed".
+She described him as an "idiot" and as a "drunkard from Holstein", also describing her marriage with him with "there is nothing worse than having a child-husband"; even Peter's idol, Frederick the Great mentioned him by saying "he allowed himself to be dethroned like a child sent off to bed".

 This portrait of Peter can be found in most history books, including the 1911 Encyclopædia Britannica:

 There have been many attempts to revise the traditional characterization of Peter and his policies.
 The Russian historian A. S. Mylnikov views Peter III very differently:

 The German historian Elena Palmer goes even further, portraying Peter III as a cultured, open-minded emperor who tried to introduce various courageous, even democratic reforms in 18th-century Russia.
-A monument for Peter III stands in Kiel (North Germany), the city of his birth.
+A monument for Peter III stands in Kiel, the city of his birth.